12 Types of Grass & Their Benefits (With Pictures)

-Rye grass is one of the most popular lawn varieties in the United States, especially in the country’s northwestern part.
+Ryegrass is one of the most popular lawn varieties in the United States, especially in the northwestern regions.
 Many manufacturers mix this variety with others because it grows quickly and can add color to your yard while the other, slower-growing types get established.

 11. St. Augustine’s

 St. Augustine’s grass is a warm-weather variety that you can find in states from Florida to Texas.
 Many people enjoy it because it looks attractive and has a high tolerance for shade, so it’s the perfect choice when you have plenty of trees in your yard or tall fencing.
 The downside is that it doesn’t handle cold weather too well, nor can it withstand heavy foot traffic.